Sea turtle nest protection volunteers

 In addition, each DNR biologist manages a set of 5-7 Nest Protection Project team leaders, run a turtle stranding network, support research, comment on legal actions and permits that affect turtles, and determine the cause of death for turtles that are found dead.
 The professional staff are stretched thin and work hard, and even if they enjoy patrols, they don’t have the luxury of investing themselves in every nest on every beach.
 But the volunteers do, which is why the Nest Protection Projects are critical to turtle conservation.

 They call it a boil because as all the hatchlings start to break free at once, the sand seems to percolate with their movement.
+(Check out this video.)
 Then the little turtles burst through the sand, cross the nest that keeps them safe from predators and begin their perilous journey to the ocean.
 The water is no safe haven.
 It is filled with more hungry predators, boat propellers, and plastic debris to avoid.
 But thousands of volunteers and professionals along the coast have done their parts to ensure the little turtles have a fighting chance.